Academic Success Program

 About the Program

 During these appointments, Professor Whittico addresses specific questions students have about study skills, time management, and other issues related to academic success.
-She provides select students with a self-assessment inventory to help them identify their strengths and areas for improvement.
-She may also go over with the students' sample exam questions and answers and may review their course outlines and previous exams if they are available.
-In the Spring Semester, Academic Success scholars supplement the meetings conducted by Professor Whittico by holding one-on-one meetings with students who experienced academic difficulty during the fall semester.
+She provides select students with a self-assessment inventory to help them identify their strengths and areas to improve.
+She may also review the students' sample exam and may review their course outlines and previous exams if they are available.
+In the spring semester, Academic Success scholars supplement the meetings conducted by Professor Whittico by holding one-on-one meetings with students who faced academic difficulty during the fall semester.